Who established the first kindergarten in North America?

 Prepare for the NACC Early Childhood Assistant Exam with our detailed quiz.
 Utilize flashcards and multiple choice questions complete with hints and explanations.
 Start your journey towards certification with confidence!

-The establishment of the first kindergarten in North America is attributed to Marguerite Meyer Schurz.
-She opened this kindergarten in Watertown, Wisconsin, in 1856, inspired by the educational philosophies of Friedrich Froebel, who originally developed the concept of kindergarten in Germany.
-Schurz recognized the importance of providing young children with a structured environment that encouraged play and exploration as essential components of learning.
-This model laid the groundwork for early childhood education in North America, promoting the idea that education should begin at an early age, fostering social skills and creativity among young learners.
+The establishment of the first kindergarten in North America is credited to Marguerite Meyer Schurz.
+She opened the first kindergarten in Watertown, Wisconsin, in 1856, inspired by the educational philosophies of Friedrich Froebel, who developed the concept of kindergarten in Germany.
+Schurz's work laid the foundation for early childhood education in the United States and demonstrated the importance of play and student-centered learning in the development of young children.

 Subscribe